mzfr/mzfr.github.io/content/posts/2023-12-08-module-review.md

 TL;DR take it if you have no clue about blockchain, prof is pretty good at explaining things and keeping lectures interactive, assignments and labs would be fun if you are doing them for the first time.
 If you are already comfortable with blockchain, you can probably take this as a filler course in case you going down the coursework path.

+EDIT: I've edited the post to add my final grades.
+Also somehow my GPA turned out to be 4, which is quite above my expectation so I'm happy with it.